Perfect Strangers: How to Find Roommates in NYC

 Most landlords and every rental company run credit checks.
 It’s an option, but it’s a little more cumbersome for the private citizen.
 The renter will probably not agree to the fee, leaving you to pay for it.
 And you have to ask for personal data, such as social security numbers.
 It’s possible if you really require it, but it will be more problematic and raises privacy issues.

 This may seem like a lot and very intense, but it’s really not the worst and both parties should be understanding of the need to vet one another.
 Housing is complicated in almost every country.
-You don’t even want to know all the stuff they ask for in Paris!

 Speaking of the original world wide web rental listing service, explore the internet.
 There are a number of websites which offer services related to finding a roommate.
 Here’s a quick rundown: